Posts in "SaaS"

 How to Reduce Platform Risk:

-• Diversify data sources—don’t rely on one platform
+• Diversify data sources.
+Don’t rely on one platform

 • Own your customer relationships directly